Wiros9/book/docs/topics/backup.rst

 ======

-You can make a Python dump of your database using the :manage:`dump2py` management command that comes with Lino.
+You can make a Python dump of your database using the :manage:`dump2py` :term:`django-admin command` that comes with Lino.

 For example::